anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 Logging, monitoring, alerting and log aggregation are essential for Kubernetes.
 Audit logs must be enabled and monitored for anomalous or unwanted API calls, especially any authorisation failure.

 ##  6.11  Run-Time Security
-The following are recommnended best practices for container run-time:
+The following are recommended best practices for container run-time:
 - Integrate run-time processes to Security Information and Event Monitoring (SIEM)
 - Use container-aware run-time defense tools
 - Ensure all running container applications are from secure and verified images